richbl/terminal-profiles-tweaker/README.md

 ### Roadmap

-The gsettings profile getter/setter functions in this script could be used for the custom configuration of any number (all?)
-Gnome Terminal properties.
+The gsettings profile getter/setter functions in this script could be used for the bulk configuration of any number Gnome Terminal properties.
 If there's a good use case for adding additional functionality to GTPT, let me know.